Magnesium Deficiency: Signs, Foods & Remedies

 Too Much Calcium

-Many processed foods such as dairy products and fruit ‘drinks’ have calcium artificially added to them.
+Many processed foods such as factory-farmed dairy products and fruit drinks can have calcium artificially added to them.

-The best way to strengthen your bones is not to eat more calcium, but rather, more nature-made salt as salt in the body ionises into calcium.
+The best way to strengthen your bones is not to eat more calcium, but rather to eat more nature-made salt, because the body naturally ionises salt into calcium to help strengthen your bones.

 Stress, Illness & Ageing